ekumenlabs/AndroidStreamingClient/README.md

 * Import Android Streaming Client project in your favorite Android IDE, also.

-* Check the client device's ip address and change [this line](https://github.com/ashyonline/libstreaming-examples/blob/master/example4/src/net/majorkernelpanic/example4/MainActivity.java#L25) accordingly.
+* Check the ip address of the client device (B) and change [this line](https://github.com/ashyonline/libstreaming-examples/blob/master/example4/src/net/majorkernelpanic/example4/MainActivity.java#L25) accordingly.

 That way, the publisher (example4) will know where to stream the video.

-* Run example4 in the server Android device.
+* Run example4 in the server Android device (A).

-* Run the module example from AndroidStreamingClient repository in the client Android device.
+* Run the module example from AndroidStreamingClient repository in the client Android device (B).

-If everything works, you will be streaming video from one device to another in real time.
+If everything works, you will be streaming video from one device (A) to another (B) in real time.

-Enjoy!

 ##License

 ```
-Copyright 2015 Creativa77
+Copyright 2015 Creativa77 SRL

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.